dallko/FinalProject/documentation.md

-# Employee Management System Documentation
+# Employee Information System Documentation

 ## Purpose:
 The purpose of this project is to create a simple employee management system using C++.
 The system allows users to add, delete, display, and update performance scores of employees.
 It also provides functionality to persistently store employee data in a file, ensuring that the data is remembered even if the program stops running.